byte-fe/react-model/README.md

 export default Model

-// You need these types when use Class Components.
+// You can use these types when use Class Components.
 // type ConsumerActionsType = getConsumerActionsType<typeof Model.actions>
 // type ConsumerType = { actions: ConsumerActionsType; state: StateType }
 // type ActionType = ConsumerActionsType